WojciechLamperski/Java-Collections/MAP.md

 - computeIfPresent(K key, BiFunction<? super K,? super V,? extends V> remappingFunction) - Computes a new value for a key if it's present
 - compute(K key, BiFunction<? super K,? super V,? extends V> remappingFunction) - Computes a new value for a key regardless of its current presence

+### AbstractMap

+Methods:
+- put(K key, V value): This method is implemented in AbstractMap and simply calls entrySet() to add the key-value pair to the map via an Entry.
+Subclasses need to provide their own entrySet() implementation to define how the key-value pair is added.
+- get(Object key): This method is implemented by calling the entrySet() method and checking each entry.
+It uses the equals() method to find a matching key and return its corresponding value.
+Subclasses need to implement entrySet() to define how to access entries.
+- containsKey(Object key): This method is implemented in AbstractMap by iterating over the entrySet() and checking for a matching key.
+- containsValue(Object value): This method is also implemented by iterating over the entrySet() and checking for matching values.
+- remove(Object key): This method is implemented in AbstractMap by iterating over the entrySet() to find and remove the entry with the specified key.
+- clear(): This method is implemented in AbstractMap and removes all entries from the map by clearing the entrySet().
+- keySet(): This method is implemented in AbstractMap by calling entrySet() and returning a set of the map's keys.
+- values(): This method is implemented by calling entrySet() and returning a collection of the map's values.
+- entrySet(): This method is abstract in AbstractMap.
+It must be implemented by subclasses to return a Set of the map's key-value entries.
+- putAll(Map<? extends K, ? extends V> m): This method is implemented in AbstractMap by calling entrySet() on the provided map and using put() to add the entries to the current map.
+It's a default implementation and can be overridden by subclasses if necessary.
+- isEmpty(): This method is implemented in AbstractMap by calling the size() method.
+It's a default implementation that can be used by subclasses.
+- size(): The size method is implemented in AbstractMap by calling entrySet().
+It returns the number of entries in the map by using entrySet().size().
+- toString(): AbstractMap provides a toString() method that converts the map to a string representation.
+It calls entrySet() to obtain the entries and builds a string representation in the form of {key1=value1, key2=value2, ...}.

+Methods not implemented in AbstractMap:
+- equals(Object o) and hashCode(): AbstractMap does not provide a default implementation of equals() and hashCode().
+These methods are left to subclasses to define based on the specific Map implementation.
+In most cases, subclasses override these methods to compare Map entries properly.

+AbstractMap does not implement all methods from Map.
+Instead, it provides default (or partial) implementations for several methods, including put(), get(), containsKey(), and others, but requires subclasses to implement the entrySet() method, which is central to how the map works.